carbon-language/carbon-lang/llvm/docs/LangRef.rst

 the bitcode.
 The summary is emitted into the LLVM assembly and identified in syntax by a caret ('``^``').

-*Note that temporarily the summary entries are skipped when parsing the assembly, although the parsing support is actively being implemented.
-The following describes when the summary entries will be parsed once implemented.*
-The summary will be parsed into a ModuleSummaryIndex object under the same conditions where summary index is currently built from bitcode.
-Specifically, tools that test the Thin Link portion of a ThinLTO compile (i.e. llvm-lto and llvm-lto2), or when parsing a combined index for a distributed ThinLTO backend via clang's "``-fthinlto-index=<>``" flag.
-Additionally, it will be parsed into a bitcode output, along with the Module IR, via the "``llvm-as``" tool.
+The summary is parsed into a bitcode output, along with the Module IR, via the "``llvm-as``" tool.
 Tools that parse the Module IR for the purposes of optimization (e.g. "``clang -x ir``" and "``opt``"), will ignore the summary entries (just as they currently ignore summary entries in a bitcode input file).

+Eventually, the summary will be parsed into a ModuleSummaryIndex object under the same conditions where summary index is currently built from bitcode.
+Specifically, tools that test the Thin Link portion of a ThinLTO compile (i.e. llvm-lto and llvm-lto2), or when parsing a combined index for a distributed ThinLTO backend via clang's "``-fthinlto-index=<>``" flag (this part is not yet implemented, use llvm-as to create a bitcode object before feeding into thin link tools for now).

 There are currently 3 types of summary entries in the LLVM assembly:
 :ref:`module paths<module_path_summary>`,